kevinhughes27/parity-server/README.md

 3. Install the javascript dependencies by running `yarn install` in the `web` directory
 4. Start the client by running `yarn start` in the `web` directory.
 It will open a browser window with the app running on your computer.
 If you make changes to the code the window will reload with the changes.

-Note that the client connects to the production server by default.
-This is safe to do because the client is read-only.
-This enables an easier development experience for anyone working only on the frontend.
-If you need to connect to a local server update the `proxy` to point to the local server `http://localhost:5000` in the `web/package.json` file.
+Note that the client requires a local server.
+It is possible to configure the `proxy` in `web/package.json` to point the development client at the production API for doing read only frontend work.

 Testing